strimzi/strimzi.github.io/_posts/2024-06-06-strimzicon2024-roundup.md

 _Speakers: Lixin Yao, Vrishali Bhor, Bo Gao @ Apple_

-Lixin, Vrashali and Bo shared their experience integrating the Apache Kafka tiered storage feature with Strimzi Kafka operator and Strimzi operated Kafka clusters, and their proposal to support tiered storage feature in Strimzi natively.
+Lixin, Vrashali and Bo shared their experience integrating the Apache Kafka tiered storage feature with Strimzi Kafka operator and Strimzi-operated Kafka clusters, and their proposal to support the tiered storage feature in Strimzi natively.
 They also talked about their journey of optimizing performance for their remote storage manager implementation and the valuable insights they gained along the way.

 ### What Next?